-What to watch for: Although there are no actual performance standards in existence, it is still important to look for actual references to the test methods used by the manufacturer/supplier.
-During my research I found it quite disturbing to note that only one manufacturer (Dunlop again I have to say) that makes any mention whatsoever concerning the actual test methods used to determine the oil resistance qualities of their belts.
+Although there are no actual performance standards in existence, it is still important to look for actual references to the test methods used by the manufacturer/supplier.
+Only Dunlop seems to make any mention whatsoever of the actual test methods used to determine the oil resistance qualities of its belts.